rgioai/pyclerk/README.md

-# caselaw-access-project
+# PyClerk
-Use python to access all U.S. caselaw through the Harvard Law School Library
+Use python to access all U.S. caselaw through the Harvard Law School Library Caselaw Access Project.